Contents

 Group RRSPs

-Group RRSPs are designed by employers to help you save retirement income.
+Group RRSPs are designed by employers to help you save for retirement income.
 Not only do you make contributions from your paycheck to this account, but your employer will make contributions as well.
 You can choose to pay the amount your employer will match, or you can make larger contributions.
 However, you should keep your annual limit in mind.

 Spousal RRSPs

-A spousal RRSP is a Registered Retirement Savings Plan that allows you to make contributions in your spouse's or common-law partner's name.
+A spousal RRSP is a Registered Retirement Savings Plan that allows you to make contributions in your spouse’s or common-law partner’s name.
 That said, these contributions are considered to be part of your RRSP contribution room since you can claim them on your income taxes.
-Your spouse or common-law partner’s RRSPs will contribute to their retirement income instead of yours.
-If you have some extra contribution room, it might be a good idea to add to your spouse’s RRSP.

 Individual RRSPs